 We also use an approach called Dialectical Behavior Therapy (DBT), which can help you learn coping skills for staying grounded in the present moment.
 Instead of labeling your experience or trying to control it, you will learn to simply let the moment be, finding peace wherever you are in life.
 DBT skills will help you soothe and regulate your emotions when depression overwhelms you.

 No matter how bleak things look right now, you can begin the recovery process by choosing to treat yourself with kindness rather than judging the way you feel.
 After all, depression generally stems from factors outside of your control, but healing is within your power.
 In depression treatment, my goal is to help you heal from attachment injuries through a healthy, supportive connection that brings transformation to every area of your life.

 You may have some questions about depression treatment…

 If you struggle with moderate to severe clinical depression, medication can certainly provide quick relief for your symptoms.
 But in the long run, therapy is usually much more effective, as it can equip you with new coping skills and teach you to reframe your perspective.
 Medication can only regulate your mood.
-However, in the event that you do choose to pursue medication, I would be happy to connect you with a prescriber.
-In the near future, I expect to have a prescriber here at my own practice, but for now, I can refer you to a specialist outside.
+However, in the event that you do choose to pursue medication, we would be happy to connect you with a prescriber.
+In the near future, we expect to have a prescriber here by the beginning of the year.